smairesse/play-java-tuto-globalSettings/README.md

 ## License

 Copyright (c) 2015-...
-Stéphane Mairesse, https://github.com/smairesse
+Stéphane Mairesse (https://github.com/smairesse)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the